Civitavecchia Rome Cruise Port Guide

 There is normally a bus every 20-25 minutes, but it depends on traffic and passenger pickup/drop-off.

 Service is exclusive to cruise ship passengers and costs 6 euros.
 Ticket can be purchased on board.
 This bus service runs from 7:00am/7:30am to 6:30pm/07:00pm, only on cruise ship departure/arrival days.
+Shuttles leave from the small square in front of the Civitavecchia train station exit.

 From Leonardo da Vinci International Airport